Athletics: Booster meeting set for noon

 We are part of The Trust Project.

-The group will host the Brainerd Warriors wrestling team as well as celebrate this week’s Athlete of the Week Calia Chaney of the Warriors girls’ Alpine ski team.
+The group will host the Brainerd Warriors boys’ and girls’ Nordic ski teams as well as celebrate this week’s Athlete of the Week, which happens to be junior Eli Knapp of the boys’ Nordic ski team.

-The Tuesday, Jan.
-31, game between Sioux Falls Lincoln and Watertown was forced to move after junior JT Rock broke the rim with a powerful two-handed dunk.
-Rock is committed to play at Iowa State.
+Brainerd's Eli Knapp is coming off recent success as he heads into the Section 8 meet.

-Hull was a five-time 50-goal scorer, led the NHL in goalscoring seven times, twice won the Hart Trophy and was voted a First-Team All-Star on the left wing 10 times.
+Lucy Peterson's first varsity goal came in the state semifinals as an eighth-grader.